 - Use customer testimonials and reviews to create anticipation for new customers that they’re about to have a great experience.

-- Review your website design to remove friction that might make customers cranky before they get to the check-out page.
+- Review your website design to remove the friction that might make customers cranky before getting to the check-out page.

 So far, we’ve focused on the downsides of expectations.